bianhezhen/trireme-kubernetes/README.md

 ----

-Trireme-Kubernetes is a simple, straightforward implementation of Kubernetes Network Policies.
-Yet, it is independent from and work with any networking backend.
+Trireme-Kubernetes is a simple, straightforward implementation of the _Kubernetes Network Policies_ specifications.
+Yet, it is independent from the used networking backend and works in any Kubernetes cluster.

 Trireme-Kubernetes builds upon a powerful concept of identity based on standard Kubernetes tags.